juliendargelos/nuxt-lightningcss/readme.md

 ### Configuration file

-You can create a file to set lightningcss [configuration][lightningcss-options]:
+You can create a separate file to define lightningcss [configuration][lightningcss-options]:

 ```typescript
 // ~~/lightningcss.config.ts